 In late 2014 a five year lease was offered to the FHM for the old post office of the former town of Hespeler - home to what had been the largest woollen mill in the British Empire in the 1920s/30s.
 The Hespeler post office was built in 1928 by Thomas William Fuller (1865-1951), the Chief Dominion Architect from 1927 to 1936, in an Art Deco/Italianate style.
 The building had been the centre of the Hespeler community until it was decommissioned in 1993 and sold to a private buyer.

 With grants from the Region of Waterloo, City of Cambridge, as well as private fundraising, the museum space was renovated and opened its doors in June 2015.
 However, due to major roadwork re-construction of the main street that year, an official opening was postponed until March 2016.
-That same year, the museum's first employee, Alys Mak-Pilsworth was hired as museum manager, although as a skilled sewer she also took on conservation work.

 The museum has since grown to become a popular destination for locals and tourists.
 In 2016, the Hespeler community wanted to commend the work done by the private owner to save the post office and raised money to help restore the clock in the tower that every local had set their watches by for sixty years.